mozilla/uniffi-rs/docs/adr/0005-arc-pointers.md

   generated instead of hand-written.

-* Correctly implementing better lifetime management in a thread-safe way is not trivial and subtle errors there would defeat all the safely mechanisms the `HandleMap`s offer.
+* Correctly implementing better lifetime management in a thread-safe way is not trivial and subtle errors there would defeat all the safety mechanisms the `HandleMap`s offer.
 Ultimately we'd just end up reimplementing `Arc<>` anyway, and the one in the stdlib is far more likely to be correct.